Invoca/value_class/README.md

   bike = Bicycle.new(speeds: 10, color: :gold, tires: [{ diameter: 40, tred: :mountain }, { diameter: 50, tred: :slicks }])
 ```

-If you have a simple class, ValueClass provides a replacement for ruby struct that allows for a quick class declaration.
+If you have a simple class, ValueClass provides a replacement for ruby Struct that allows for a quick class declaration.

 ```ruby